-Annika M. Grangaard, Psy.D. is a licensed licensed clinical psychologist in the District of Columbia and the Commonwealth of Virginia.
+Annika M. Grangaard, Psy.D. (she/her) is a licensed licensed clinical psychologist in the District of Columbia and the Commonwealth of Virginia.
 She also has the authority to practice Interjurisdictional Telepsychology (APIT) in multiple states through PSYPACT.
 Dr. Grangaard maintains virtual capabilities but is currently seeing clients mostly in-person.
 She has experience conducting assessments with individuals across the lifespan and currently provides a range of assessment services to children, adolescents, and adults.

 Dr. Grangaard began her work in psychological assessment at the Loyola Clinical Centers in Baltimore, Maryland during her first years of training at Loyola University Maryland.
 Quickly having become passionate about assessment, Dr. Grangaard has since had extensive experience conducting assessments for children, adolescents, and adults.
 She spent two years working as a psychometrist in the Pediatric Neuropsychology Department at Children’s National Hospital in Washington, DC.
 During this time, Dr. Grangaard also served as a teaching assistant for master’s- and doctoral-level graduate students in their assessment courses.
 She received her pre-doctoral internship training at Canvas Health Inc. in St. Paul, Minnesota where she provided therapy and assessment for adults in a community mental health outpatient setting.
 Dr. Grangaard returned to the DC-area to complete a postdoctoral fellowship at Georgetown University Counseling and Psychiatric Service.